 We’re also inspired by the traditional uses of herbs in the places where they’re cultivated.
 Our team of formulation experts, led by New Chapter’s Founder and Master Herbalist Paul Schulick, has great respect for the 5000-year-old tradition of Ayurveda, in which Turmeric, Ginger, and Holy Basil (Tulsi) are essential for nourishing body and soul.

 Part of conscientious sourcing is supporting positive social impact in the communities that provide our premium ingredients.
 It’s vital that we help ensure our farmers are well cared for.
-We aim to choose supplier partners that we know treat workers with fairness and respect, and we work together to offer further benefits.

 Some of the programs that New Chapter supports in India include:

 - Rainwater harvest training—teaching skills and providing equipment so farmers can conserve water to fulfill their irrigation needs independently

 - Schooling and school uniforms for orphans and low-income children—providing access to good education

 - Biodiversity program—supporting healthy ecosystems and providing additional income by distributing saplings for farmers to intercrop with their other plants